nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 ## When does Google scrape?

-After you've given us permission to create sitemap, how can you know that Google has even seen your content?
+After you've enabled App Indexing, how can you know that Google has even seen your content?
 We've created a graph, which is currently located at the bottom of the Dashboard's [Summary](https://dashboard.branch.io/#) page.
 This graph lists four pieces of information:

 1. The date the sitemap files were last generated (and included at least one of your links)
 2. The total number of links to unique pieces content that Branch has included in sitemaps